Kero76/Pong/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for ArcaBox.
+This section guides you through submitting a bug report for Pong.
 Following these guideline helps maintainers and the community understanding your report, reproduce the behavior and find related reports.

-Before creating a bug reports, check all [issues](https://github.com/Kero76/ArcaBox/issues) to check the presence of your bug.
-If you don't find the bug on [issues](https://github.com/Kero76/ArcaBox/issues), you must create a new bug report include as many details as possible.
+Before creating a bug reports, check all [issues](https://github.com/Kero76/Pong/issues) to check the presence of your bug.
+If you don't find the bug on [issues](https://github.com/Kero76/Pong/issues), you must create a new bug report include as many details as possible.

 > **Note** : If you find a **Closed** issue that seems like it's the same things